Did you hear that Questrade’s Portfolio IQ has been relaunched as Questwealth Portfolios?

 What Makes Portfolio IQ Unique

 Portfolio IQ is actively managed – sort of.
 This is probably the biggest difference between Portfolio IQ and the offerings of Canada’s other robo advisors (also probably accounts for why their fees are slightly higher at the lower tiers).
-The believe is that by mixing some basic vanilla index ETFs with actively managed options they can offer better value and superior returns.
+The belief is that by mixing some basic vanilla index ETFs with actively managed options they can offer better value and superior returns.
 They state they have assembled a team of experts who do daily research and market analysis and they adjust their strategies to take advantage of the market.
-To be honest, I remain sceptical on this specific point.
+To be honest, I remain skeptical that active management adds value and/or that it will beat passive management over the long term.
+The other robo advisor that uses a similar setup is BMO Smartfolio.

-Account Protection up to $10 million If you have $9 million lying around and you don’t want your investments protected up to the $1,000,000 level that the Canadian Investor Protection Fund automatically protects you with, Questrade protects ALL clients for up to $10 million for free.
+Account Protection up to $11 million If you have $9 million lying around and you don’t want your investments protected up to the $1,000,000 level that the Canadian Investor Protection Fund automatically protects you with, Questrade protects ALL clients for an additional $10 million for free.

 They Show you the Robo Portfolio’s Past Performance– What makes Portfolio IQ unique compared to other Robo Advisors, in my research so far… is that you can see the past performance of the selected portfolio (Aggressive, Growth, Balanced, Income, or Conservative Portfolio) since 2011.
 It is not the actual performance of Questrade Wealth Management Inc. clients but created by One Capital Management LLC (a company based in California, USA) based on the ETFs performance within that portfolio (pretty snazzy if you ask me).
 I should also note that five years is not really an indicative frame of reference for long-term retirement planning, but at least there is some data there if you are curious.